 Those regulations at 49 CFR 172.516(a,b) affect where a carrier must display HazMat placards on a rail car or motor vehicle.
 Also important – and the subject of this article – are the remaining requirements of that part – §172.516(c-e) – for the display of hazmat placards in all vehicles and all packagings that require placards.

 Pursuant to the HMR, each placard on a transport vehicle, bulk packaging, freight container or aircraft unit load device must be:

-- Securely attached or placed in a holder (Appendix C to this part contains recommendations for placard holders).
+- Securely attached or placed in a holder (Appendix C to to part 172 of the HMR contains recommendations for placard holders).
 Watch out for adhesive-backed placards or those attached with tape.
 Will the adhesive hold up for the length of the shipment?

 - Located clear of appurtenances and devices: ladders, pipes, doors, and tarpaulins.
 Note that the locations of these appurtenances and devices, such as a tarp, may change after the placard holders have been affixed, thus putting you into non-compliance.